nooku/guides.nooku.org/essentials.md

 Nooku uses a centralized Object Management architecture.
 That structure provides a type of inversion of control (IOC) and allows separation of object instances from their class names.
 The Object Management package allows the creation of objects to be handled consistently, in one place, and provides a mechanism for the Framework's use of fallback classes.
-Its this architecture that makes "Writing Less Code" possible (See #4 below).
+This part of the architecture is centrally important to making the "Writing Less Code" possible (See #5 below).

+##4 Convention Over Configuration

+As you will see in the coming chapters, the Framework relies heavily on a set of strict conventions to provide predictability for both you (the developer) and the other objects in the system.
+Get to know the rules _(the [Naming Conventions](essentials/naming-conventions.md) section gives an excellent overview)_... they are the "Key" to unlocking the power of Nooku.

-##4 - Write Less Code
+##5 - Write Less Code

 Nooku allows you to write less code, I mean a lot less code.
 What you do with that free time you gain is up to you :) .